Japanese Translation: The Application of Honorifics, Humble, and Polite Forms

 - Japanese without specified tone

-When you choose to translate Japanese without specifying the tone, O.Translator will automatically adjust based on the context and select the appropriate tone for translation.
+When you choose to translate Japanese without specifying the tone, O.Translator will automatically adjust based on the context and select an appropriate tone for the translation.

-Usually, the translated text is both accurate and appropriate, but sometimes the tone throughout the text may not be completely consistent.
+Usually, the translated text is both accurate and appropriate, but sometimes there may be inconsistencies in the tone throughout the entire text.

 - Japanese with specified tone

-For particularly formal occasions, it is recommended to use a specified tone for translation to ensure that the document consistently maintains politeness and tone.
+For especially formal occasions, it is recommended to use a specified tone for translation to ensure the document consistently maintains politeness and tone.

 You can decide whether to choose a specific tone for translation based on the following suggestions.